 Biography

 Dr. Bryant Adibe is the Jay S. Sugarman Practitioner in Residence in the School of Public and International Affairs at Princeton University.
+His work explores the intersection of health policy, healthcare economics, and technology.
+At Princeton, he leads a multi-site healthcare transformation initiative and teaches the popular course, Transforming Healthcare through Innovation.

 Previously, Dr. Adibe served as System Vice President and Chief Wellness Officer at Rush University System for Health in Chicago, Illinois.
 He also held the distinction of off-site, full Professor of Organizational Change and Leadership at the University of Southern California.